ocaml/dune/doc/dune-files.rst

 -------------------------------

 By default, executables defined via ``(executables(s) ...)`` or ``(test(s)
-...)`` stanzas are compiled with the interface file provided (e.g. ``.mli`` or ``rei``).
+...)`` stanzas are compiled with the interface file provided (e.g., ``.mli`` or ``rei``).
 Since these modules cannot be used as library dependencies, it's common to give them empty interface files to strengthen the compiler's ability to detect unused values in these modules.

-Starting from dune 2.9, an option is available to automatically generate empty interface files for executables and tests that don't already have them:
+Starting from Dune 2.9, an option is available to automatically generate empty interface files for executables and tests that don't already have them:

 .. code:: scheme